Chris Sgro

 Christopher Michael Sgro is an American politician and political strategist best known for his work advocating for LGBT rights in North Carolina.
-He is a former member of the North Carolina House of Representatives and former Executive Director of Equality North Carolina.
-In 2017, Sgro became Communications Director of the Human Rights Campaign, the largest LGBT rights organization in the United States.
-He currently works as spokesperson for Facebook.
+He is a former member of the North Carolina House of Representatives and former executive director of Equality North Carolina.
+In 2017, Sgro became Communications Director of the Human Rights Campaign, the largest LGBT rights organization in the United States, where he later served as Senior Vice President of Communications.
+He currently works as spokesperson for Meta.